ember-learn/ember-blog/source/2019-11-29-the-ember-times-issue-126.md

 ## [Ember RealWorld App is Feature Complete 🌠](https://github.com/gothinkster/ember-realworld)

-[RealWorld](https://github.com/gothinkster/realworld), "The mother of all demo apps", is an Open Source initiative to showcase a full stack app build using any frontend or backend framework/library.
+[RealWorld](https://github.com/gothinkster/realworld), "the mother of all demo apps", is an open source initiative to showcase a full stack app build using any frontend or backend framework/library.
 It provides a spec for both the API and the frontend.
 The idea is to show how a "real world" app can be built using different frameworks/libraries.

 The Ember RealWorld implementation is finally complete!
-It was started over two years ago by [@Alonski](https://github.com/Alonski) and after all this time is finally feature complete.
-A large number of contributors helped out along the way: [@jonnii](https://github.com/jonnii), [@alexlafroscia](https://github.com/alexlafroscia), [@delusioninabox](https://github.com/delusioninabox), [@patocallaghan](https://github.com/patocallaghan), [@GCheung55](https://github.com/GCheung55), [@mansona](https://github.com/mansona), [@johpol](https://github.com/johpol)
+It was started over two years ago by [Alon Bukai (@Alonski)](https://github.com/Alonski) and after all this time is finally feature complete.
+A large number of contributors helped out along the way: [Jonathan Goldman (@jonnii)](https://github.com/jonnii), [Alex LaFroscia (@alexlafroscia)](https://github.com/alexlafroscia), [Laura Kajpust (@delusioninabox)](https://github.com/delusioninabox), [Pat O'Callaghan (@patocallaghan)](https://github.com/patocallaghan), [Garrick Cheung (@GCheung55)](https://github.com/GCheung55), [Chris Manson (@mansona)](https://github.com/mansona), and [John (@johpol)](https://github.com/johpol).

 The implementation showcases a classic Ember.js app using the most idiomatic Ember patterns to serve as an example for the wider community.
 Feel free to look through the codebase and even offer suggestions, PRs or comments regarding how the app is built.
 There is always room for improvements.
 We are, for example, looking for performance improvements, so if that's your cup of tea ☕, please contribute.

 The RealWorld project has a rating system based on GitHub stars.
-Currently Ember RealWorld has been starred by community members 58 times, but we believe there could be so many more!
+Currently Ember RealWorld has been starred by community members 60 times, but we believe there could be so many more!
 To make the repo reflect the real world usage of Ember on the web, [go and vote with your stars](https://github.com/gothinkster/ember-realworld) 🌟!

 P.S.
 Look out for an Octane implementation coming soon to a GitHub repo near you 🍿.